-Laser Skin Resurfacing
+Laser Skin Resurfacing Options

 Fractional CO2 laser resurfacing removes sun damage, age spots, fine lines and wrinkles, acne scars, enlarged pores and uneven skin tone.
-Combining the effectiveness of traditional carbon dioxide lasers -- the gold standard in wrinkle removal -- with a new application technique, it delivers powerful results without the traditional side effects.
+Combining the effectiveness of traditional carbon dioxide lasers — the gold standard in wrinkle removal — with a new application technique, it delivers powerful results without the traditional side effects.

-Erbium laser resurfacing removes superficial and moderately deep lines and wrinkles on the face hands, neck and chest.
+Erbium resurfacing removes superficial and moderately deep lines and wrinkles on the face hands, neck and chest.
 One of the benefits of erbium laser resurfacing is minimal burning of surrounding tissue.
 This laser causes minimal side effects, such as swelling, bruising and redness, so your recovery time should be rapid – one week in most cases.

 If you have a darker skin tone, erbium laser resurfacing may work better for you.
 Your doctor will determine which laser is best for you after they evaluate your medical history, current physical condition, and desired results.

-CO2 laser resurfacing treats skin conditions such as wrinkles, scars, warts, birthmarks, enlarged oil glands on the nose (rhinophyma), skin cancer and other conditions.
+CO2 resurfacing treats skin conditions such as wrinkles, scars, warts, birthmarks, enlarged oil glands on the nose (rhinophyma), skin cancer and other conditions.
 The newest version of the CO2 laser resurfacing uses very short pulsed light energy (ultrapulsed) or continuous light beams that are delivered in a scanning pattern to very precisely remove thin layers of skin with minimal heat damage to the surrounding structures.
 Recovery time from the procedure is up to two weeks.

-Traditional CO2 laser resurfacing is still considered to be the gold standard of all laser treatments used to treat wrinkles, photo-aging and sagging skin.
+Traditional CO2 resurfacing is still considered to be the gold standard of all laser treatments used to treat wrinkles, photo-aging and sagging skin.
 Laser resurfacing can take more than 10 years off your appearance in just one treatment.
 Traditional surgical face lifts reverse the aging process by lifting excess skin.
 Since the surface of the skin is left untouched, sun damage, age spots, rough skin, and large pores are left unaffected.
 The face is surgically altered to look younger, but on a cellular level is left unchanged.

-Laser resurfacing works by first, removing the outer dead layers of skin.
+Resurfacing works by first, removing the outer dead layers of skin.
 Any sun damage, pre-cancerous growths, age spots or other surface imperfections are reduced and smoothed out.
 Second, as the laser moves across the skin’s surface, wrinkles and sagging skin are pulled up and tightened.
 Finally, the laser tightens as well as stimulates the matrix of the skin and a new collagen layer forms within the skin increasing its thickness and elasticity.
-After laser resurfacing, newly treated skin cells viewed under a microscope appear younger and rejuvenated.
+After resurfacing, newly treated skin cells viewed under a microscope appear younger and rejuvenated.
 When compared to traditional plastic surgery, laser resurfacing gives patients a more natural appearance.